Quick Answer

 | Settlement review gate | Legal reviewer | No broad release or dismissal until payment and other conditions are verified |

 For cross-border disputes, run one final gate before signature.
 Confirm whether enforcement depends on an exclusive court clause in a civil or commercial matter that may fall under the Hague 2005 Choice of Court Convention, or an arbitration path that may rely on New York Convention recognition.
-If that path is unclear, pause the paper and get local advice before giving up leverage.
+If that path is unclear, pause the paper and get local advice before giving up your position.

 You also want your internal owner to stay engaged after the handoff.
 Counsel can draft and advise, but someone on your side still needs to confirm invoice status, delivery completion, access changes, and whether each required record has actually been captured.
 The strongest legal review still depends on a clean operating file.